EIHW/ComParE2022/README.md

 │   └── wav
 .
 ```
-You can now either choose to either reproduce the whole pipeline (including feature extraction) or only the SVM classification.
+You can now either choose to reproduce the whole pipeline (including feature extraction) or only the SVM classification.
 If you want to skip feature extraction, run
 ```bash
 dvc commit features
 ```